 - It can be used as a risk % for deleterious alleles (genes that cause harmful traits): in 10% inbreeding, all alleles have a 10% chance of being homozygous, and 10% of all alleles will be homozygous.
 Even the ones creating diseases and other problems.
-10% is generally considered the limit before problems become blatantly obvious.
+10% is generally considered the limit before problems become obvious in wild populations.

 - Because it gives an estimate on how much heterozygosity has been reduced, it can be used to give an estimate on genetic diversity as well.
 One way is to take GD data measured directly from the genome, and compare it with COI.
 I will show you how later in this post.

 - If you know the mean kinship of your dog (its average relatedness with the whole breed), you will know the average inbreeding of it when combined with every dog in the breed.
 You can make intelligent breeding choices to help the breed when MK & COI are used together.
 I hope I have time to write about the magic of MK in another post soon.

 All of these above mentioned things are great and give us lots of tools to use to improve both our individual litters of puppies, but also to better the breed as a whole.
 But there is one twist: they only work if you have the full data, or something as close as possible to it.
 So none of that “my dog’s inbreeding is 1% in 5 generations”, unfortunately, you can’t do anything with it.
 Currently the breed has about 20 generations of data, which makes 5 generations 1/4 of that.
 You can’t go ahead and make predictions or breed-benefiting decisions with just 25% accuracy.